Reranking partisan animosity in algorithmic social media feeds alters affective polarization: Experimental Platform

 \subsection{Political Classifier}

-Since our downranking intervention applies only to political posts, we developed a classifier to prefilter the relevant posts.
-Since GPT has a pay-per-use business model and calling an external API service call can introduce additional latency, we ensure that GPT is used to score only the content in which the eight variables are relevant.
-The political classifier is a distilled version of GPT-4 by fine-tuning a RoBERTa model to identify political posts, including mentions of officials and activists, social issues, news, and current events.
+Since our down-ranking intervention applies only to political posts, we developed a classifier to prefilter the relevant posts.
+Since GPT has a pay-per-use business model and calling an external API service can introduce additional latency, we ensure that GPT is used to score only the content in which the eight variables are relevant.
+The political classifier is a distilled language model fine-tuning a RoBERTa model to identify political posts, including mentions of officials and activists, social issues, news, and current events, based on an annotated training set.

-The posts used to train the model were collected with the Twitter API in July 2023.
+The posts used to train the model were collected with the X API in July 2023.
 To select the posts, we replicated the reverse chronological feeds of users across the political spectrum for two weeks and took a random sample of 50,000 posts.
 We first selected 300 users and then collected the posts by the users they followed.

 To select the users, we first obtained the followers of all members of Congress.
-Then, we categorized each user in the superset of followers based on how many Republican and Democrat members of Congress they followed: (a) \textit{far-left}: followed 4-6 Democrats and no Republicans; (b) \textit{left}: followed 1-3 Democrats and no Republicans; (c) \textit{middle}: followed 1-3 Democrats and 1-3 Republicans; (d) \textit{far-middle}: followed 4-6 Democrats and 4-6 Republicans; (e) \textit{right}: follow no Democrats and 1-3 Republicans; (f) \textit{far-right}: followed no Democrats and 4-6 Republicans.
-We started with members of Congress since their political affiliations are known and are often used to estimate Twitter users’ political leaning~\cite{barbera2015tweeting, barbera2015birds}.
+Then, we categorized each user in the superset of followers based on how many Republican and Democrat members of Congress they followed: (a) \textit{far-left}: followed 4-6 Democrats and no Republicans; (b) \textit{left}: followed 1-3 Democrats and no Republicans; (c) \textit{middle}: followed 1-3 Democrats and 1-3 Republicans; (d) \textit{far-middle}: followed 4-6 Democrats and 4-6 Republicans; (e) \textit{right}: followed no Democrats and 1-3 Republicans; (f) \textit{far-right}: followed no Democrats and 4-6 Republicans.
+We started with members of Congress since their political affiliations are known and are often used to estimate the political leanings of users on X~\cite{barbera2015tweeting, barbera2015birds}.
 Next, we removed follower accounts that are likely to be bots.
 We used the Botometer API and filtered out accounts with Complete Automation Probability above 0.6~\cite{yang2022botometer}.
 Finally, we took a stratified sample of 300 accounts, selecting 50 users from each of the six groups defined above.

 Next, for each of the selected users, we collected all of the accounts they followed and collected all the posts by those users as far back as we could.
 Then, to replicate the reverse chronological feed of each user, we merged all posts by the accounts they followed and sorted from most to least recent.
 We retain only the English posts that would have appeared in their reverse chronological feeds in the previous two weeks.
 Finally, we merged the two-week feeds of all users, removed duplicate posts, and took a random sample of 50,000 posts.
 We later randomly split this dataset into 45,000 posts for training and 5,000 posts for testing.